meltwater/jackalambda/README.md

    This will replace the boilerplate, delete itself, remove the git remote, remove upstream tags, and stage changes for commit.
-4. Create the required CircleCI environment variables with
+4. Create the required Drone secrets with
    ```
-   $ .circleci/envvars.sh
+   $ .drone/secrets.sh
    ```
 5. Review, commit, and push the changes to GitHub with
    ```